DavidHe1127/Mr.He_HandBook/frontend/react/react.md

 **NOTE, Try to avoid using these lifecycle events hooks as less as possible**

-### prevent-unncessary-rerendering
+### prevent-unnecessary-rerendering
 Reconciliation is the process that React uses algorithm to diff one tree with another to determine which parts need to be changed.
 The only way to prevent re-rendering happening is explicitly call `shouldComponentUpdate` and return `false`.

 ```js
 var TextComponent = React.createClass({